geostyler/geostyler-legend/README.md

 The `size` and `iconSize` parameters refer to the legend overlay size and the legend icons size respectively.

-The `legendItemTextSize` refers to the legend item associated text font size.
-It's optionnal.
+The `legendItemTextSize` refers to the legend item's associated text font size.
+It's optional.

 ## Development